 - Design and implement patient and staff educational programs for promotion of positive health care outcomes.

 - Consult and collaborate with members of the health care team to support the delivery of quality patient care.

 - Utilize research methodology and evidence to investigate, promote, and evaluate nursing therapies that produce positive patient care outcomes.

 - Model responsibility for continued professional development, integrity, accountability, competence, and credentialing as a clinical nurse specialist.

-Program Curriculum - 42 Credit Hours
+Program Curriculum for the Master of Science in Nursing - 42 Credit Hours

 - NURS 601 - Roles for Advanced Nursing Practice (1 credit hour)